[?] Subscribe To This Site

 Other reasons that the RS232 may not work

 If you are writing code on the PC the serial ports are really fussy about what connections are made to the serial port and require looped back signals unless care is taken to program the chips in the PC so that they do not require loop backed signals.
-It is best just to use known working programs such as Hyperterminal.
+It is best just to use known working programs such as Tera Term.

 Note: Loop back means faking the signals at one end - DTS is connected to RTS and DTR is connected to DSR (at the same end) - sometimes you need to control CD as well.